sthiede/Comparative_Genomics/day2_afternoon/README.md

 How does the total number of genes vary by altering the percent identity threshold?

->viii.
+>vii.
 Determine the total number of bla genes in each genome

 Next, we will use grepl to pull out genes of interest